 1. Drawing the emitter

 Try assembling and running your program.
 It should assemble and run just fine, but the display will just show a black screen.
 Boring.
-But this program runs as an infinite loop!
+But this program runs as an infinite loop, just like lab 3!
 So you need to hit the “stop” button in MARS to make it stop running.

 The emitter is the point on the screen from which the particles will be created.
 If we’re going with a water analogy, the emitter is like the end of the hose where water comes out.
-The user will control the position of the emitter in this program by using the arrow keys on the keyboard.
+The user will control the position of the emitter in this program by using the mouse.

 - Make a new function called